 What makes this site different?

 I have provided a curated safe haven to read and share topical debates, teaching ideas, online forums, and online debating platforms to help develop critical thinking skills.
+I have also hosted videos on this site so you need not go to YouTube and be bothered by wasteful advertising.

 About the author